-Pradaxa is a blood-thinning medicatio prescribed to reduce the risk of stroke in those with atrial fibrillation (irregular heartbeat).
+Pradaxa is a blood-thinning medication prescribed to reduce the risk of stroke in those with atrial fibrillation (irregular heartbeat).
 Pradaxa (dabigatran etexilate mesylate) is made by Boehringer Ingelheim and was approved by the U.S. Food and Drug Administration (FDA) in October 2010.1

 Despite its efficacy at preventing the formation of blood clots, Pradaxa has been linked to some serious side effects, including life-threatening, uncontrollable bleeding events.

-If you or a loved one has suffered a serious Pradaxa complication, you can turn to the experienced drug injury attorneys at the Amaro Law Firm for advocacy, personal service and compassion in the pursuit of justice and financial recovery.
+If you or a loved one has suffered a serious Pradaxa complication, you can turn to the experienced drug injury attorneys at the Amaro Law Firm for advocacy, personal service, and compassion in the pursuit of justice and financial recovery.

 At the Amaro Law Firm, our lawyers are dedicated advocates for those who have been injured by risky and dangerous drugs, like Pradaxa.
 Strategic and relentless, we are ready to help you determine if you have a claim and, if so, successfully navigate the recovery process.
 While we recognize that compensation cannot erase the permanent losses caused by Pradaxa complications, we are also aware that these recoveries can be vital to healing and restoring lives.